SogoTrade rating

 Options exercise/assignment $15

-Investments stocks, options, cryptocurrencies, ETFs
+Investments stocks, options, cryptocurrencies, closed-end funds, and ETFs

-Sogotrade minimum deposit to open account $0 cash account, $2,000 margin account
+SogoTrade minimum deposit to open account $0 cash account, $2,000 margin account

 Overview of SogoTrade